Two people shaking hands

 About Columbia Business School

 A balance of theory and practice has shaped Columbia’s business programs, and students will gain an equal amount of theoretical and practical expertise.
-As one of the oldest business schools in America, Columbia has had a lot of time to develop its academic programs and has resulted in the school being a leader in business education.
+As one of the oldest business schools in America, Columbia has had a lot of time to develop its academic programs, which has resulted in the school being a leader in business education.

 The Ivy League and M7 designations combine to make Columbia one of the most lucrative business schools in the country and an attractive option to prospective applicants.